-Commercial Operators (PfCO’s): Anyone responsible for a drone vor unmanned aircraft (including model aircraft) weighing between 250g and 20kg needs to register as an operator, pay the £9 fee and renew annually.
+Commercial Operators (PfCO’s): Anyone responsible for a drone or unmanned aircraft (including model aircraft) weighing between 250g and 20kg needs to register as an operator, pay the £9 fee and renew annually.

-The new European drone rules (EASA regulations) were due to come into force in July 2020 (currently delayed until December 31st 2020 due to Covid-19) which will significantly change how both commercial and non commercial remote pilots can fly and operate as well as the aircraft which can be flown in specific scenarios (many of which will be based on risk and aircraft categorisation, some of which is still being decided) see https://www.easa.europa.eu/easa-and-you/civil-drones-rpas
+The new European drone rules (EASA regulations) being introduced in 2021 will significantly change how both commercial and non commercial (recreational/hobbyst) remote pilots can fly and operate as well as how the aircraft which can be flown in specific scenarios (much of which will be based on risk and aircraft categorisation) see https://www.easa.europa.eu/easa-and-you/civil-drones-rpas.

 Does the Covid-19 pandemic stop us operating?

 No, however we would take additional measures including maintaining social distancing, wearing of face masks, use of hand sanitiser and thorough cleaning of equipment prior to arriving on site and after, minimising contact with persons, objects and equipment and upon reviewing client measures and policies which are in place.
 We have also completed a Coronavirus basic awareness on production training course and test, by ScreenSkills for the creative media industry.